Nancy Crooker: Research career

 Crooker has published 207 peer-reviewed articles (as of 8 October 2019) across a range of topics within space physics.
 Her early career was as a postdoctoral researcher at Cornell University and then the Massachusetts Institute of Technology in the 1970s.
 There, together with Joan Feynman in their seminal Nature paper, she was one of the first physicists to use geomagnetic data as a way to reconstruct solar activity prior to the space age.
 Crooker then developed the concept of anti-parallel merging of magnetic field lines in Earth's magnetosphere published in Journal of Geophysical Research in 1979.

 In 1990, she returned to UCLA as an adjunct professor before making her final move to Boston University as a research professor in 1994.
 Around this time, Crooker switched focus from the magnetosphere to the heliosphere, in particular the interplanetary manifestations of coronal mass ejections.
 In 1997, she co-edited a monograph on coronal mass ejections.
 In 2002, she coined the term "interchange reconnection" for describing the dynamic process by which heliospheric magnetic flux introduced by coronal mass ejections is subsequently removed, a term which has been comprehensively adopted in the field.

 Crooker was president of the American Geophysical Union (AGU) Space Physics & Aeronomy Section from 2004 to 2006.
 She is a fellow of the American Geophysical Union, where the fellowship program recognizes AGU members who have made exceptional contributions to Earth and space science through a breakthrough, discovery, or innovation in their field.
-She also received the prestigious Eugene Parker Lecture award from the AGU in 2013, only the third woman to do so.
+She also received the Eugene Parker Lecture award from the AGU in 2013, only the third woman to do so.

 She has worked closely over decades with several other prominent space physicists, including John T. Gosling, Marcia Neugebauer, Mike Lockwood, Chris Russell and Thomas Zurbuchen.